atomisthq/docs/README.md

 ## Editing

 Much of the documentation is hand-generated, so you can feel free to edit.
+We try to adhere to the [Google Developer Documentation Style Guide][doc-style].
 See [below][build-serve] for instructions on how to test your changes locally.

+[doc-style]: https://developers.google.com/style/ (Google Developer Documentation Style Guide)

 ## Content Reuse